 Technology Fee: $100 per Student

 For four children – The fourth child is exempt from tuition will full tuition assessed for all other children

 For more than four children – The discount is set by Board of Trustees

 Annual Fund Raising Raffle: $350

-The tuition and fees shown above are for the 2016-2017 school year and are subject to change.
+The tuition and fees shown above are subject to change.

 Financial Aid and Scholarships

-Westwood offers two programs that provide support for families needing financial help with tuition.
-Both of these options are strictly confidential.
+Westwood offers two scholarship programs that provide support for families in need of financial assistance with tuition.
+Both of these programs are strictly confidential.

 - Georgia GOAL Scholarship